MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 [RNPush registerAndEnable];
 ```

-That call is added automatically to `AppDelegate.m` by the automic instructions above.
+That call is added automatically to `AppDelegate.m` by the automatic instructions above.
 Otherwise, you need to add it manually.

-Note that when the app makes this call for the first time after being installed, iOS will prompt the user for permission to receive Push Notifications.
-If you wish to delay when that prompt appears to the user, say until after an app first time use wizard finishes, you can delay making the call.
+Note that when the app calls `registerAndEnable` for the first time after being installed, iOS will prompt the user for permission to receive Push Notifications.
+If you wish to delay when that permission prompt appears to the user, say until after an app first time use wizard finishes, you can delay making the call.

 #### 2.2 [Optional] Receive push notifications if you have already implemented `application:didReceiveRemoteNotification:fetchCompletionHandler` method

-If you or one of your third party libraries already implements `application:didReceiveRemoteNotification:fetchCompletionHandler` method, then follow [these steps](#implement-the-callback-to-receive-push-notifications) to add the code to receive push notifications.
+If you or one of your third party libraries already implements `application:didReceiveRemoteNotification:fetchCompletionHandler` method, then follow [step 4](#disable-automatic-forwarding-of-application-delegates-methods-to-mobile-center-services) to implement a callback to receive push notifications.

 ## Enable or disable Mobile Center Push at runtime